blitz305/statistical_analysis/README.md

 # UKB Statistical Analysis Toolkit ✨

-Welcome aboard!
+** IMPORTANCE
+It is not advised to copy and use it directly , as the reproducibility was not considered at the beginning Welcome aboard!
 This toolkit packages the end-to-end statistical workflows built on UK Biobank accelerometry and registry data.
 It walks you through cognitive feature processing (Phase A), activity regularity & exposure clustering (Phase B), plus survival/clinical outcome modeling (Phase C).
 Alongside the main pipelines it ships a reproducible environment, quick validation scripts, and code for manuscript-ready tables.

 ## Repository Layout 🗂️